redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 - Secure Web and Api sides
 - Helps to be familiar with [Blog Tutorial](https://redwoodjs.com/tutorial/welcome-to-redwood) as well as pages, cells, services, authentication, and routes.

-## Authentication Provider & Identity as a Service
+## Identity as a Service

 > "Doing authentication correctly is as hard, error-prone, and risky as rolling your own encryption."

 - Identity as a Service such as Netlify Identity, Auth0, Magic.link, etc.
 - Aims to help developers solve the problem of authentication
 - Manages authentication (and roles) and the complexity associated

+RedwoodJS generates Authentication Providers for several common Identity Services, including Netlify Identity.

 ### Netlify Identity Access Token (JWT) & App Metadata